Eugenio,77

 Transmission - only automated manual (5-AMT based on M550, then 6-AMT RE60 / RE62).
 The engine is of the same N04C family (4.0 150 kW / 440 nm).
 Electric motor - 35 kW / 420 nm.

-Due to the new design, additional modes appeared: · Start-off or driving with a light load - by electric motor traction only. · Deceleration / braking with clutch released for maximum energy recovery.
+· Start-off or driving with a light load - by electric motor traction only.

 Limited-production plug-in hybrid bus.
 Engine - J07E (6.4, 169 kW / 657 nm), transmission - 6-AMT, electric motor - 175 kW, battery - 40 kWh (355 V / 112 Ah).
 The specific layout of the components is noteworthy, with a separately installed motor-generator, two propshafts and a transfer case.